 Understanding the Builder Pattern for Complex Object Construction in C#

-• Concrete Builder: Implements the Builder interface to construct and assemble parts of the product.
+• Concrete Builder – Implements the builder interface to construct and assemble the parts of the product.
+It keeps track of the product being built and provides a way to retrieve the finished object.

 public class House